Stevan Knićanin: 1848 revolution

 During the 1848 Revolution, the Hungarians demanded national rights and autonomy within the Austrian Empire.
 However, they did not recognize the national rights of other nationalities which lived in the Habsburg Kingdom of Hungary in that time.
 As part of the Revolutions of 1848, the Serbs under Austria-Hungary demanded what they had in the previous century; recognition of Serbian as official language, equality of the Orthodox church as with Catholics, and annual church assembly gatherings.
 They met at Sremski Karlovci and Novi Sad.
 Several thousand Serbs met at the May Assembly in Sremski Karlovci on 1 May 1848.
-The delegates chose prominent Austrian-Serb general Stevan Šupljikac as voivode, the civil and military commander (Duke).
+The delegates chose prominent Austrian-Serb general Stevan Šupljikac as voivode, the civil and military commander (duke).
 Josif Rajačić was elected the patriarch of the Serbs.
 The Serbs demanded a national unit consisting of Banat, Bačka, Baranja and part of Srem, known collectively as Vojvodina.
-This was completely against the Hungarian authorities visions.

 From May 1848 onward, Serbs of Vojvodina directly sought aid from the Serbian Principality, and on 10 May, general Stratimirović, head of the main committee, appealed to Prince Aleksandar for assistance and urged Knićanin to intercede.
 Knićanin was elected military commander.
 He had no prior experience in war, nor went to military school.
 In June and July a large wave of volunteers from Serbia entered Vojvodina.
 Knićanin arrived on 25 July.
 Among others who arrived were: the brother and nephew of Hajduk Veljko, council member Milutin Petrović, major Stanojlo Petrović, captain Sava Petrović and vojvoda and archpriest Matija Nenadović.
 From August 1848, Knićanin was a commander of the Serbian volunteer squads in the Serbian Vojvodina, in which unit also Golub Babić fought in.
 The size of his army exceeded 8,000 or 10,000 men.
 His military knowledge was expressed in more occasions, especially in the battles near Pančevo and Vršac during the 1848 Revolution in what was then the Austrian Empire.